publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptII/m__us_usc_t19_s1673d.md

             (B) the establishment of an industry in the United States is materially retarded,

-            by reason of imports, or sales (or the likelihood of sales) for importation, of the merchandise with respect to which the administering authority has made an affirmative determination under subsection (a)(1) of this section.
+            by reason of imports, or sales (or the likelihood of sales) for importation, of the merchandise with respect to which the administering authority has made an affirmative determination under subsection (a)(1).
 If the Commission determines that imports of the subject merchandise are negligible, the investigation shall be terminated.

         (2) __Period for injury determination following affirmative preliminary determination by administering authority__